Where do I find information on newly added courses or class scheduling changes?

 Can I substitute a 1L January Experiential Term course for another similar course at the Law School or another Harvard School?

-No. Students must preference for all 1L January Experiential Term courses during the 1L January Experiential Term preference registration.
+No. Students must submit preferences for all 1L January Experiential Term courses during the 1L January Experiential Term course selection period.
 Only courses listed as a 1L January Experiential Term course during registration are considered a part of the First Year curriculum and cannot be substituted for another winter course regardless of similarities between it or another course.

 Can I add myself to the waitlist of another 1L January Experiential Term course or spring upper-level elective?